MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-producer.md

 ---
-title: Troubleshooting Event Hubs Producer
+title: Troubleshoot Azure Event Hubs Producer
+titleSuffix: Azure SDK for Java
-description: A troubleshooting guide for Events Hubs producer issues when you use the Azure SDK for Java ms.date: 08/16/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: A troubleshooting guide for Events Hubs producer issues when you use the Azure SDK for Java ms.date: 09/01/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
 author: KarlErickson
 ms.author: jogiles
 ---

-# Troubleshooting Event Hubs Producer
+# Troubleshoot Azure Event Hubs Producer

 This troubleshooting guide provides solutions to common problems that you might encounter when you use the `EventHubsProducerClient` and `EventHubsProducerAsyncClient` types.
 If you're looking for solutions to common problems that you might encounter when you use the Event Hubs, see [Troubleshooting Azure SDK for Java messaging issues](troubleshooting-messaging-event-hubs-overview.md).